DECO-3500/Five_Fingers/Readme.md

 - Displays recently viewed local shops, and users can leave comments.

-	- This feature is complete, but currently, comments cannot be posted.
-It is recommended to add a navigation function using Google Maps API.

 ### 9. Settings Page

 - Users can manage account settings and app preferences, such as notification settings, language preferences, and account privacy options.